MBodritti/Robust_computation_CTR/METHODOLOGY-RI_CTR.md

-# METHODOLOGY AND IMPLEMENTATION DETAILS
+# RI_CTR ESTIMATION: METHODOLOGY AND IMPLEMENTATION DETAILS
-The methodology that we used for the RI_CTR estimation, is shown in the folling figure.
+The methodology that we used for the RI_CTR estimation, is shown in the following figure.
 <img width="395" alt="met2" src="https://user-images.githubusercontent.com/94172910/209112124-b8863e9d-e786-4862-9666-d6f47bf508d0.PNG">

 The lung segmentation model described in METHODOLOGY-CTR was modified to allow multi-label outputs.
 The already trained lung segmentation model was fine-tuned with heart segmentation masks from Wingspan dataset.